 - The layout of the rooms allows for constant supervision.
-No child is left alone with staff or volunteers in a one-to-one situation without being within sight and/or hearing of other staff or volunteers. - An adult that may need to comfort a child in the sleep area, will if possible leave the partitioned door ajar, where this is not possible (eg. baby room sleep room) an additional adult will continue checking the room every 10 minutes. - An adult changing a child's nappy in the baby room, will always leave the door wide open. - The nappy change area in the 2-3's room is situated in such a way that staff will not be alone. - The layout of the nursery rooms will permit constant supervision of all children. - We aim to enable children in our care to have the self-confidence and the vocabulary needed to challenge and report anything they are uncomfortable with. - Adults will respect children's privacy and personal space.

-- Adults should not touch or pick up a child who does not wish adult contact, and we would encourage children who sit next to us rather than on our laps.
-However if a child asks for a comfort hug, if deemed appropriate at the time. - When managing children's challenging behaviour, adults should never handle a child roughly; staff will follow the behaviour policy and be encouraged to attend behaviour management courses. - During volatile, potential aggressive or tricky situations regarding parents, two members of staff should always be present.
+No child is left alone with staff or volunteers in a one-to-one situation without being within sight and/or hearing of other staff or volunteers. - Exceptions to this are "The Blossom Room" where a member of staff may do one-to-one work with individuals or small groups.
+The door is always left open and other staff are within sight/hearing of the room.
+A two way intercom is always on between the blossom room and apple room.
+This is to hear all dialog between staff and child. - An adult that may need to comfort a child in the sleep area, will if possible, leave the partitioned door ajar, where this is not possible (eg. baby room sleep room) an additional adult will continue checking the room every 10 minutes. - An adult changing a child's nappy in the baby room, will always leave the door wide open. - The nappy change area in the pears room is situated in such a way that staff will not be alone. - The layout of the nursery rooms will permit constant supervision of all children. - We aim to enable children in our care to have the self-confidence and the vocabulary needed to challenge and report anything they are uncomfortable with. - Adults will respect children's privacy and personal space. - Adults should not touch or pick up a child who does not wish adult contact, and we would encourage children to sit next to us rather than on our laps.
+However, if a child asks for a comfort hug, if deemed appropriate at the time, can be given. - When managing children's challenging behaviour, adults should never handle a child roughly; staff will follow the behaviour policy and be encouraged to attend behaviour management courses. - During volatile, potential aggressive or tricky situations regarding parents, two members of staff should always be present.
 This should be a member of senior management team and one other.